-- ➤ a PostgreSQL extension object created into each database, named emaj and holding some tables, functions, sequences, ... - > a set of external clients working in command line interface, - ➤ a web GUI as a plugin for the phpPgAdmin tool or an independent web application, Emaj_web.
+- ➤ a PostgreSQL extension object created into each database, named emaj and holding some tables, functions, sequences, ... - > a set of external clients working in command line interface, - > a web application,, Emaj web.

 The external clients and the GUI call the functions of the emaj extension.